Chapter 37: Penir da Kasin

 “I know you can, dear.
 However, you have chosen a well-coordinated color scheme.
 It suits you, light and airy.
 A good foundation for a talented bedame.”

 Her gray hair was done up in a complicated bun that highlighted two lines of clear crystals.
 “You have a beautiful talent.
 Your magic is wonderful and I’ve heard good things of your skills over the years.”
 Her eyes sparkled.
-“Of course, nine years of working your craft will make an expert, wouldn’t you say?”
+“Of course, eight years of working your craft will make an expert, wouldn’t you say?”

 Lily’s shoulders slumped.